 - a.
 The accused student may appeal the sanction or sanctions assessed by a faculty member under subsection 11-505(c)(1) by submitting a written appeal to the president within fourteen days from the date on which the student signed the disciplinary decision.
-Appeals submitted after 5:00 pm will be received the next weekday.
+Appeals submitted after 5:00 pm will be received the next day.
 The written appeal must state the specific reasons for the appeal and must include any related argument. - b.
 The appeal is restricted to the assessed sanction or sanctions. - c.
 The student must provide a copy of the written appeal to the dean of students on the same date the appeal is submitted to the president. - d.
 The dean of students may submit to the president a written response to the appeal and a copy of the disciplinary decision.
 These documents, if submitted, must be submitted no later than ten days after the president received the appeal.
-Appeals submitted after 5:00 pm will be received the next weekday.
+Appeals submitted after 5:00 pm will be received the next day.
 The dean of students must provide a copy of the documents to the accused student.
 The dean of students' submission of a response to the appeal will not extend the thirty-day period within which the action of the president will be communicated as outlined in subsection 11-802(f). - e.
 The appeal of the sanction or sanctions assessed by the faculty member will be reviewed solely on the basis of the disciplinary decision, the written argument of the student, and the response to the appeal submitted by the dean of students.
-Oral argument will not be considered.
+Oral argument will not be considered. - f.

-f.
 The action of the president will be communicated in writing to the accused student and the dean of students within thirty days after the appeal has been received by the president.
+If the president is unable to issue the written decision within thirty days, the president should contact both the accused student and the dean of students to provide a date for completion of the written decision.
 The decision of the president will be final.